 Pizza Hut Flavor Profile:

 Winner: Prefer a balanced, classic flavor?
 Domino’s might be your go-to.
-On the other hand, Want something richer and more decadent?
+Want something richer and more decadent?
 Pizza Hut wins for a flavor that doesn’t hold back.

 5. Sides and Beyond: Breadsticks, Salads, and More